masterbtc/documentation-1/docs/markdown/pages/Attestation-Protocol.md

 It should also be mentioned that there is the capability of revoking an attestation self sovereignly.

-## Data Object Creation
+## Data Signing

 ![](./../../plantuml/out/attestation-protocol/claim-creation-workflow/claim-creation-workflow.svg)

 *claim creation overview*

 After a trust chain is build, an attested account holder is able to sign data.
-The authenticity of these data can then be verified without needing to participate in a trust chain in any way.
+The authenticity of these data can later be verified without needing to participate in a trust chain in any way.
 Only the root account must be known and trusted.

-To do so, the attested account holder creates a signature token based on the following data object properties: a payload (the actual data to be verified), the attestation context, the attestation path (which is the path from the attestor account up to the root account) and the attested account itself as creator account.
+To do so, the attested account holder creates a signature token based on the signed data object properties: a payload (the actual data to be verified), the attestation context, the attestation path (which is the path from the attestor account up to the root account) and the attested account itself as creator account.

-Even though the creatorAccount property isn't necessary needed for verification (because the signature token already includes this information), it should nevertheless be part of a data object.
+Even though the creatorAccount property isn't necessary needed for verification (because the signature token already includes this information), it should nevertheless be part of a signed data object.
 The reason is human readability.
-One should be able to see the origin of a data object without needing to actually verify it.
+One should be able to see the origin of signed data without needing to actually verify it.

 ## Data Verification